-NBN Co will let you know by direct mail your region’s ‘ready for service’ date.
-Once NBN has announced your area is ready for service you will generally have 18 months to move your landline phone and internet services to the new NBN network, although some service providers might have shorter timeframes.
+NBN Co will let you know your region’s ‘ready for service’ date by direct mail.
+Once NBN has announced your area is ready for service, you will generally have 18 months to move your landline phone and internet services to the new NBN network.
+Some service providers might have shorter timeframes.

 Any services you do not cancel or move to the NBN within the specified timeframe will be disconnected.

-If you do not want to move to the NBN, consider asking you preferred service provider about other options such as mobile phone or mobile broadband that are available to you.
+If you do not want to move to the NBN, consider asking you preferred service provider about other options available such as mobile phone or mobile broadband.

-Some homes and businesses get their internet and phone services from companies that use networks that compete with the NBN.
-If you’re with one of these companies you don’t have to move to the NBN and your services won’t be disconnected.
+Some homes and businesses get their internet and phone services from companies using networks that compete with the NBN.
+If you’re with one of these companies, you don’t have to move to the NBN and your services won’t be disconnected.
 Check with your provider if you need to move.

 Can I keep my existing service if I place an order after the disconnection date?